A37 road (Northern Ireland)

 The name A37 is used to refer to two roads in Northern Ireland.

 In the north, there is a road from Coleraine to Limavady, part of the Coleraine to Derry route, about 11.2 mi long.

-In the south, there is a short road in County Armagh.
+In the south, there is a short road in County Armagh known as Concession Road.
 It connects two sections of the N53, a route in the Republic, which connects the towns of Castleblaney and Dundalk.
 The road is about 6 km long, and goes through the village of Cullaville.